manwar/python-guide/unit-testing.md

 We can clearly see some code duplication now.
 The method `fizzBuzz()` is called twice, first in `def test_can_call_fizzBuzz()` and then again `def test_return_1_when_1_passed_in()`.

-Let's clean up the code and merged the two use cases into one as below
+Let's clean up the code and merged the two use cases into one as below:

     # unit test code
     import pytest